 The described sectioning locations only explain joint location and type.
 All other welds along the sectioned portion of the component must be replaced.
 Squeeze Type Resistance Spot Welding (STRSW) is the method to be used.
 If accessibility prevents application of spot welds MIG plug welds are to be used.
 Welding of structural panels through 3 or more tiers of panel stack ups will require 9.5 mm. plug welds.
 Exterior panels should be installed using 8 mm. plug welds.
-For further information (Refer to Collision Information - Specifications)
+For further information reference Weld / Weld Bonding, (Refer to Collision Information - Standard Procedure).